chorsley/stats/content/pages/place/index.md

 slug: place
 year: 2016

-The following table lists countries by how well they are doing based on four different
+The following table lists countries scored by how well they are doing based on four different
 criteria:

   * number of open recursive DNS devices (opendns)